Burchonator/InStep/week4-reports/file-upload-dvwa/file-upload-dvwa.md

-# File upload vulnerability and file inclusion leads to reverse shell
+# Malicious file upload vulnerability and file inclusion leads to reverse shell

 **Summary:**

-File upload vulnerability with directory traversal to start a reverse shell.
+Malicious file upload vulnerability with directory traversal to start a reverse shell.

 **Description:**

+- Malicious file uploads occur when files are uploaded to the filesystem by the user and the name, type, content and size of the file are not sufficiently validated.
+This leads to dangerous files being uploaded to the server.
-PHP code can be uploaded via file upload with the use of exiftool or burp suite.
+- PHP code can be uploaded via file upload with the use of exiftool or burp suite.
 Then the user can use a file inclusion / directory traversal to run the php script to get access to a reverse shell which they can use to escalate their privileges.

 Affected URLs and affected objects:
 - http://localhost/DVWA/vulnerabilities/upload/ the file upload form upload the payload